Fokhrul-1971/fokhrul/README.md

-    There is nothing for you this is only for me becose i can't remamver all this script go wey
+There is nothing for you, this is only for me because I can't remember all this script.
+                            Go away.
                              THANK